Jose Siri Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.10).
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.19).

-- The right-hander's last appearance was on Sunday against the Los Angeles Angels, when he threw five innings, surrendering four earned runs while giving up eight hits.
+- The right-hander last appeared on Monday against the Detroit Tigers, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.